September 17, 2016 10:30 am - 11:30 am

 Ages from 10-15 – 6 Sat, Feb 3 to March 10, from 11:00am-12:00pm

 “Grow Up!”
 “Don’t be a baby!”
 “Why do you argue all the time?”
 “Pay attention.”
 “Put away your phone.”

 Adolescence is a time of tumultuous change that is more about brain development and emotional balance than hormones or puberty.

-At Perfectly Here, we provide our students the tools they need to get through this rough period.
+This six week class provides students the tools they need to get through this rough period.
 Through a variety of discussions and activities the youth learn where their feelings come from, how to manage those feelings, and how to take responsibility for their words and actions.
 Mindfulness training has been shown to improve school performance, increase quality social relations and help youth live a happier and healthier life.

 Mindfulness practices have proven to help the brain integration process towards mental and emotional maturity.

 While it is not too late for adults to learn mindfulness and benefit from a more integrated brain; it works even better for the youth.
 Give your son or daughter a gift they can benefit from all their lives.
 Some of the benefits students have reported are strengthened concentration, decreased stress and anxiety, improved self-esteem and increased performance in schools.

 Mindfulness is the ability to feel one’s feelings and emotions without dramatizing nor minimizing its meaning.
 Being present, aware and attentive, responding rather than reacting.